Promiseejiro/GIDDA_TECNICAL_TEST/README.md

 Open your browser to view the application.\
 The page will reload automatically when you make changes.

-### `npm run build`

-Builds the app for production to the `dist` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

 ### `npm run preview`

 Locally preview the production build.